Shintōshū

 The Shintōshū (神道集) is a Japanese setsuwa collection in ten volumes, believed to date from the Nanboku-chō period (1336–1392).
 It illustrates with tales about various shrines the Buddhist honji suijaku theory, according to which Japanese kami were simply local manifestations of the Indian gods of Buddhism.
-This theory, created and developed mostly by Tendai monks, was never systematized, but was nonetheless very pervasive and very influential.
+This theory, created and developed mostly by Tendai monks, was never systematized but was nonetheless very pervasive and influential.
 The book had thereafter great influence over literature and the arts.